dccartagena/dccartagena.github.io/_supervision_proposals/2024-fishing.md

 ## Tasks and Timeline

 ### Stage 1:
-* Define the reinforcement learning problem in a video games setting with a focus on football;
+* Define the fishing planning problem;
-* Delimitate the solution concept to particular scenarios;
+* Delimitate the solution concept to the use of historical data;
 * Review the state-of-the-art and proposed solutions in the literature;
 * Brainstorm potential solutions for the problem.

 ### Stage 2:
 * Plan the experiments and test for the expected solution;
-* Set up a suitable football environment for experimentation;
+* Describe the dataset;
 * Develop a pre-processing data methodology;
 * Select meaningful features from the dataset;
 * Design a proof-of-concept for potential solutions via minimum viable product concept;